 Hampton Organic Greens

-Versatile!
-One cut and done.
 Hampton is the perfect lettuce for a quick salad.
-With one easy cut, the leaves become unattached individually from each other and are ready to eat.
+With one easy cut, the leaves become unattached from each other and are ready to eat.
 This lettuce also stores well and provides a satisfying crunch.
-For a whole head harvest, sow Hampton 8 inches apart.
-Slow to bolt and resists tipburn.
+For harvesting whole heads, sow 8" apart.
+Slow to bolt and resists Tipburn.
 Pelleted seed.
+Maturity is 45-50 days.
 Approx. 50 seeds/pkg.

 Start transplants indoors 4-6 weeks before last frost date for transplants.
 Direct seed in early spring, as seed will germinate between 40-80 degrees F. Sow thinly 1⁄4 inches deep.
 Spacing: Leaf types - 6 inches apart with 12 inches rows.
 Make succession plantings every 1-2 weeks to ensure a constant harvest.